rocketacademy/basics-blackjack/docs.md

 where #S is the (sub)section of the Reference Document

-# Todos
+# Comments

-Are marked as //TODO
+TODOs Are marked as //TODO
+Temporary comment out code as //TEMP